Middle East Behind the Headlines

 Palestine has its own set of contradictions – the fight between radical and moderate, religious and secular, old and new.
 Villages surrounded by olive groves bustle around marketplaces where donkeys and cars vie for a piece of the street.
 Store owners will try and up-sell their merchandise to you, but after five minutes of chit-chat they are offering to take you to meet their family over dinner.
 All the while, the threat of displacement or disenfranchisement leaves the Palestinian people in a state of perpetual uncertainty.
 But don’t take it from us – come hear the stories yourself.

 *This itinerary is based on our previous experience with the region.
 Programs change every year based on the needs of our partners.
 This should give you a sense of what our program may look like.

 Our program is unique in offering young people the opportunity to explore both sides of the Israeli/Palestinian divide with an impartial focus.
 Simply click the headers to read more!

 A staple of all Operation Groundswell programs is Independent Travel Time (ITT).
 You can travel independently if you desire but everyone is urged to travel in pairs or small groups.
-During this time, participants are not under the auspices of the organized program and are entirely responsible for themselves.
-Participants are given the emergency contact number of trip organizers during ITT for any advice or safety concerns.
+During this time, team members are not under the auspices of the organized program and are entirely responsible for themselves.
+Team members are given the emergency contact number of program organizers during ITT for any advice or safety concerns.
 The pyramids in Egypt?
 The wonders of Petra?
 The beaches of Sinai?
-ITT is the ideal time for participants to learn more about their specific interest, whether it’s by volunteering, traveling, or just relaxing.
+ITT is the ideal time for team members to learn more about their specific interest, whether it’s by volunteering, traveling, or just relaxing.